zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 <img src="http://zslajchrt.github.io/resources/scannerModel.png" width="560" />
 </div>

+#####Modeling Multidimensional Data Without Traits

 Modeling in multidimensional objects in languages, which do not include traits or similar concepts, may become rather difficult and the resulting model may not appropriately represent reality.
-For example in Java, which has no equivalent to traits, we would have to substitute interfaces and delegation for traits.
+For example in Java, which has no equivalent to traits, we have to implement the item's dimensions by composition.
+It follows that for each dimension there will be one property in the `Items` class (`material`, `shape`).

 Figure 3: No-traits diagram
 <div>
 <img src="http://zslajchrt.github.io/resources/itemNoTraits.png" width="500" />
 </div>

-Considering this model, a new item can be created as follows.
+Considering such a no-trait model, a new item can be created as follows.

 ```java
   Item item = new Item(10.1, 20.4, 3.1, new Metal(), new Cylinder(0.3, 10.32));
 ```

-However, this substitution comes with some serious design flaws.
-According to the model, every item is an instance of `Thing` and two types `Shape` and `Metal`.
+However, such a composition comes with some serious design flaws.
 In Java, if one needs to know what an object is, (s)he uses the `instanceof` operator.
-For example, if an instance of `Item` is tested whether it is `Thing` or `Material` by this operator, the result will always be true.
-On the other hand, testing the item for being `Baggage` will never be true.
+For example, if an instance of `Item` is tested whether it is `Thing` or `Material` by this operator, the result will always be true by definition, since according to the model, every item is an instance of `Thing`, `Shape` and `Metal`, unless it is null.
+On the contrary, testing the item for being `Baggage` will always be false.

 ```java
   boolean isThing = item instanceof Thing;       // always true